murilopoli/Client-Server/README.md

 Compile in the terminal: gcc server.c -o server

-Run in the terminal: ./server PORTA
+Run in the terminal: ./server PORT

 The port must be greater than 5000
 ****************************************************